RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 - (using root privileges) ``systemctl enable ripe-atlas.service``
 - (using root privileges) ``systemctl start ripe-atlas.service``

+Note that packages have been signed and can be verified using ``debsigs``, for example:
+``debsig-verify ./ripe-atlas-probe_????_amd64.deb``

+This can only be done after the ripe-atlas-repo package has been installed.

 To build IPKG files for OpenWRT
 ===============================